 Navigation is minimal and integrated into the environment.
-There is no dominant menu bar or complex UI structure.
+There is no dominant menu bar or overly complex UI structure.
 Movement and scrolling guide the user naturally.
 One particularly striking feature is the exit-intent interaction.
 When the user moves their cursor toward the top of the browser to leave the site, a full-screen message appears: “DON’T YOU DARE LEAVE THIS WEBSITE!”

 The visual language is dark, atmospheric, and spatial.
 Typography is restrained and secondary to the environment.
 Negative space and depth create a sense of dimensionality.
 The website feels less like a flat page and more like entering a controlled digital space.
 This aligns closely with game design principles such as immersion, pacing, and environmental presence.